 This course continues to enhance topics in chemistry, physical, and environmental science.
-It is designed to sharpen the skills of those students planning on a career in applied science or vocational education after high school completion.
+It is designed to sharpen skills of those students planning on a career in the applied science or vocational education after high school completion.
 Students who intend to continue study at the community college level will be prepared for related science courses offered on an introductory level.
-There will be several hands-on investigations and students will be expected to practice writing through notebook or portfolio work.
+There will be a number of hands-on investigations and students will be expected to practice writing through notebook or portfolio work.
 Students should expect to do research and a variety of projects.
+Completion of this course does not meet the college requirement of a laboratory-based science.

-- Core text levels of complexity alian to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students.

 Course # Course Name Grade Recommendations Credits 430 Honors Chemistry 10-12 Grade of 85 in Algebra 1 A and be concurrently enrolled in Algebra 2 A or a higher level of mathematics.
 An unweighted grade of 85 in Honors Biology or 93 in CP Biology.
-6
+5

 This course is intended primarily for students who have an interest in science and are comfortable with a rigorous pace and intend to continue honors level science courses.
 The course is designed to cover topics in greater depth than the College Preparatory course.
 It is a challenging, problem-solving based chemistry course that covers all sub-microscopic, macroscopic and quantitative topics as preparation for AP Chemistry, Physics and college-career science courses.
 This course requires consistent application of algebra skills.
 Analysis and problem solving are emphasized through laboratory experiments involving quantitative concepts and incorporates a double period lab once per week.
-Major topics of study include atomic and molecular theory, periodic law, formula writing, nomenclature and writing balanced equations, gas laws, solutions and reactions, acid-base chemistry, and chemical equilibrium.
-Physical science laboratory skills will be strengthened during the course and safe laboratory behavior must always be practiced.
+Major topics of study include atomic and molecular theory, periodic law, formula writing, nomenclature and writing balanced equations, gas laws, solutions and reactions, acid-base chemistry and chemical equilibrium.
+Physical science laboratory skills will be strengthened during the course and safe laboratory behavior must be practiced at all times.
 Completion of this course provides the college requirement of a laboratory-based science course.

-- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students are expected to keep up to date on readings and assignments to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short).
+- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities - Students are expected to keep up to date on readings and assignments in order to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) ofte

-Course # Course Name Grade Recommendations Credits 465 Fundamentals of Organic Chemistry Grades 11-12 An unweighted grade of 77 in Honors Biology and Honors Chemistry or 93 in CP Biology and CP Chemistry.
+Course # Course Name Grade Recommendations Credits 465 Fundamentals of Organic Chemistry Grades 11- 12 An unweighted grade of 77 in Honors Biology and Honors Chemistry or 93 in CP Biology and CP Chemistry.
 5

 This course is designed as an additional chemistry elective for the college bound student interested in a science field.
-It is recommended for those students planning a career in biological science, medicine, or higher fields of chemistry.
+It is recommended in particular for those students planning a career in biological science, medicine or higher fields of chemistry.
 The course presents the fundamental principles of organic (carbon) chemistry.
 This course will include chemical processes and spatial orientation and apply geometry concepts.
 It is not intended to be taken in lieu of a Physics course, but as additional elective science.